Frequently Asked Questions

 14. Does martial arts training make a child aggressive?

-Children are taught that Taekwon-Do is not about violence - but instead about developing skills they can use safely in a tough situation.
-Any aggression the child brings in to the program usually disappears with continued training and increased self-esteem.
+Children are taught that Taekwon-Do is not about violence - but instead about developing skills they can use to take care of themselves in a tough situation.
+We also teach skills for de-escalating conflicts.
+Any aggression the child brings in to the programme usually disappears with continued training and increased self-esteem.
 We emphasise the tenets of Taekwon-Do, in particular courtesy and self control.

 15. Why do I have to learn Korean words?